vitrivr/ADAMpro/README.md

 Find code-related documentation in the [wiki](https://github.com/vitrivr/ADAMpro/wiki).

-ADAMpro is being developed in the course of the vitrivr (http://vitrivr.org) and the iMotion project at the Databases and Information Systems Research Group (http://dbis.dmi.unibas.ch) at the University of Basel, Switzerland.
+ADAM*pro* is being developed in the course of the vitrivr (http://vitrivr.org) and the iMotion project at the Databases and Information Systems Research Group (http://dbis.dmi.unibas.ch) at the University of Basel, Switzerland.